 Xero recommends the most recent version or the previous version of each browser.

-There is also a Xero Accounting app for Android and Apple products (iOS 9.0+) and separate mobile apps for Xero Expenses and Xero Projects.
+There is also a Xero Accounting app for Android (Android 5.0+) and Apple products (iOS 12.0+) and separate mobile apps for Xero Expenses and Xero Projects.

 Specific Size Of Business

 Small businesses could benefit from the Growing plan, especially if they need unlimited users.
-But if your business needs project management or multi-currency support, Xero doesn’t come cheap.
-In addition, the Early plan limits users to only 5 invoices and 20 reconciled transactions, a fact which renders it almost pointless considering the other, more extensive accounting packages available for small business in the same price range.
+But if your business needs project management or multicurrency support, Xero doesn’t come cheap.
+Also, the Early plan limits users to only 20 invoices.
 If you run a small business, explore all of your options by checking out the top alternatives to Xero.